 As a parent, this information is shocking and horrifying to read.
 Talk to your kids and remind them to look both ways before crossing the street, to never dart out in front of cars, and to stop before crossing in front or behind a stopped bus to look for passing cars.

 If your child is hurt by a negligent driver in an Atlanta pedestrian accident, please call a skilled Atlanta injury lawyer today for legal advice to make sure you are protecting your child’s interest.
-Call the Law Offices of Shane Smith at 770-HURT-999 for a free consultation today.
+Call Shane Smith Law at 770-HURT-999 for a free consultation today.